SUSF-Robotics-and-Software/phobos_sw/readme.md

     you want!
 * `synctopi`: Send the current directory to a raspberry pi (or anyting else, make sure you change the username, ip address, or path if needed)

+## Test
+Ceris trying to get git authentication to work